jc112823/MAGIC-1000G/README.md

 hba1c_grs_t2d.R is the code used to analyse HbA1c genetic risk scores (GRSs) and type 2 diabetes (T2D) risk.

 depict.sh is the code applying DEPICT to conduct tissue and gene set enrichment analysis.

+The code for Epigenomic landscape of trait-associated variants can be found here https://github.com/ParkerLab/magic_final.